lmn451/jsx-prop-lookup-mcp-server/README.md

-# JSX Prop Lookup MCP Server
+# JSX Prop Analyzer (CLI & MCP Server)

-An MCP (Model Context Protocol) server that analyzes JSX prop usage in React/TypeScript codebases using AST parsing.
+A command-line tool and MCP (Model Context Protocol) server for analyzing JSX prop usage in React/TypeScript codebases using AST parsing.

+This tool can be used as a standalone CLI (`jsx-analyzer`) or as an MCP server (`jsx-prop-lookup-mcp-server`).

 ## Features